Summer Horticulture Internships

-Jenkins Arboretum & Gardens is uniquely qualified to provide an exceptional educational opportunity in the following two specialties:
+The Fellowship at Jenkins Arboretum & Gardens provides an exceptional opportunity to learn about two specialties:

 Native plants and naturalistic landscape design

 Interns will be trained in environmental horticulture, Jenkins’ ecological approach to gardening.
 Gardening in this ecological context is the best long-term strategy for stewardship, conservation and sustainable landscape design.

 Rhododendrons, azaleas, and related species

 As a newly created public garden in 1976, the original “Master Plan for Development” specified and emphasized ericaceous plants in the scientific collections because of existing site conditions.
 Related ericaceous plants include mountain laurels, pieris, enkianthus, leucothoe, blueberries, and many others.
 Jenkins’ collections of both Rhododendron and Kalmia are nationally accredited through the American Public Gardens Association’s Plant Collection Network.